przelewy24/p24-mobile-lib-doc/README.md

 # Przelewy24 mobile library documentation

-Przelewy24 mobile libraries render the possibility of integrating Przelewy24 payments with mobile applications as it is the case with web payments.
+Przelewy24 mobile libraries provides the possibility of integrating Przelewy24 payments with mobile applications as it is the case with web payments.
 The documentation below is based on the www payment integration documentation:

 [Przelewy24 payment integration documentation](https://www.przelewy24.pl/storage/app/media/pobierz/Instalacja/przelewy24_dokumentacja_3.2.pdf)